Lune-Blue/Lune-Blue/README.md

 ## About 👋
 * I majored Computer Science at Yonsei University
-* I am interested in NLP, especially leveraging LLMs for various domain.
+* I am interested in NLP, especially AI Agents and Generative AI.
-* Contact: tmdwns7546@yonsei.ac.kr or lune-blue@yonsei.ac.kr
+* Contact: seungjun.moon@kt.com or lune-blue@yonsei.ac.kr

 For more information about me, click [here](https://lune-blue.github.io/about/)